masoumehkhaleghian/MovieRecommendationSystem/README.md

 The project including the dataset and notebook is available here:
 [ Google Drive Link](https://drive.google.com/drive/folders/1my3OYdsaxDCcyOwQr5DvgozO2ApArOAG?usp=drive_link)

-## Future Improvements
-- Add user profile features (age, gender)
-- Include collaborative filtering matrix factorization
-- Build a Streamlit or FastAPI interface

 ---

 Feel free to use or modify this notebook for your own projects.
-Star ⭐ this repo if you find it useful!
+Star this repo if you find it useful!

 ---